 This is the percent of patients that suffered from a major fall.
 Falls resulting in severe injuries are considered to be an indicator of the quality of nursing care .
 Major falls are routinely the result of lower quality nursing care.

 Minimizes Urinary Tract Infections

-This tells you the percentage of patients who have had a urinary tract infection.
-These infections are sometimes associated with poor hygiene.
+This is the percent of patients who sustained a urinary tract infection.
+These infections may be associated with inadequate hygiene.

 Appropriately Uses Anti-Psychotic Medication